WebTorrent: Functionality

 Online video is the core focus as that is where WebTorrent is most useful.
 It is less suited for smaller files or data sets but is ideal for larger files.

 File availability, as with BitTorrents, is dependent on torrent seeding.
 If only a few users are sharing a file, then an HTTP server that provides webseeding would be the fallback.
 There is no sharing without webseeding.
 However, this could have some positive implications.
 Rather than using a middleman upload site to share a large private file with another person, with WebTorrent you may directly connect without leaving traces somewhere or potentially being archived on some upload site.
 You simply drag and drop your file to create a magnet link that you can share with your friend.
 Connections are already encrypted, but you may add extra layers of encryption with keys to send another way.
 RAM limits may be managed with IndexedDB.

+The client prioritizes downloading pieces chronologically, so that the file is able to be streamed uninterrupted even before the download is complete.